timjen3/nordvpn_linux/README.md

 # Future

-TODO: Add code to set this up as an init.d service.
+TODO: Add code to set this up as a service.
 TODO: Add code to download and unzip NordVPN ovpn files to avoid the manual step.

 There are 3 external sources used by this tool that can be adjusted.
 If these stop working you can swap them out fairly easily although some will take more work.